cbisaillon/udacity_machine_learning_course/README.md

 # My projects on Udacity
 Thoughtout the Udacity's deep learning nanodegree program, I have to work on multiple projects.

+## Face Generator
+Using a Generative Adversarial Network (GAN), I made a human face generator.
+The GAN is trained on a dataset of celebrity images and is trained to create images that look like they are comming from this dataset.

 ## Bake Sharing Prediction
 In this project, I own a store that rent bikes.
 Using a dataset containing numbers like the amount of bikes rented, temperature, season and wind speed at every hour,